IRIS-Solutions-Team/irispie-pages/docs/data_management/time_series.md

     |-----------|-------------
     | "flat"    | Repeat the high-frequency values
     | "first"   | Place the low-frequency value in the first high-frequency period
+    | "middle"  | Place the low-frequency value in the middle high-frequency period
     | "last"    | Place the low-frequency value in the last high-frequency period
     | "arip"    | Interpolate using a smooth autoregressive process